wzrain/MIT-6.828/notes/labs/lab5.md

 We define `PTE_SHARE` bit (`0x400`), which is one of the `PTE_SYSCALL` bits.
 If this bit is set, then the page table entry will be directly copied in both `fork()` and `spawn()`, which means we share the same page.
 ### Exercise 8
 In `lib/fork.c` we add `PTE_SHARE` check and just simply copy the whole page with the `PTE_SYSCALL` bits.
 In `lib/spawn.c` we go through the entire user space the copy every page table entry that has `PTE_SHARE` set.

+# The keyboard interface
+We need a way to type for the shell to work.
+So far we've only taken input while in the kernel monitor. `kern/console.c` contains the keyboard and serial drivers, and we need to attach these to the rest of the system (?).
+### Exercise 9
+Just dispatch the `IRQ_KBD` by calling `kbd_intr()` and `IRQ_SERIAL` by `serial_intr()` in `trap_dispatch()`.

+`kbd_intr()` and `serial_intr()` fill a buffer with the recently read input while the consol file type consumes the buffer (?).

+# The Shell
+`user/icode.c` will setup the console as file descriptors 0 and 1 (stdin and stdout).
+It will spawn `user/sh.c`, which is the shell. \
+The library routine `cprintf` prints straight to the console without using the descriptor code.
+To print output to a particular file descriptor, use `fprintf(1, "...", ...)` for stdout (file descriptor 1). `printf("...", ...)` is a shortcut.
+### Exercise 10
+It would be nice to redirect I/O in the shell.
+For input redirection, we first open the corresponding file `t` and try to open it onto the file descriptor 0 for stdin.
+If the file descriptor is not 0, just duplicate the file descriptor to 0 and close the previous one.

+read pipes consoles
+how the file path things work
+shell impl
+spawn impl
+kbd_intr serial_intr